Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 • The connection ID,

-• And the actual issue, often including system error codes and contextual information.
+• And the actual issue, with some contextual details.

 This means that the only way to customize the error log format is through downstream log processors rather than modifying the format in NGINX itself.
-We'll look at how to handle that in the next section.
+You'll see how to implement this later in this article.

 Integrating NGINX logs with OpenTelemetry

-Structured logs are valuable on their own, but they become much more powerful when plugged into the rest of your observability stack.
-The industry standard way to do that is with OpenTelemetry (OTel).
+NGINX logs are valuable on their own, but they become much more valuable when correlated with other telemetry from your systems.
+The industry standard way to achieve this unified view is OpenTelemetry (OTel).

-OpenTelemetry is an open, vendor-neutral standard for collecting metrics, traces, and logs.
-When you align NGINX output with the OTel model and conventions, your logs become first-class signals in a unified pipeline.
+OpenTelemetry is an open, vendor-neutral standard for instrumenting, collecting, and processing metrics, traces, and logs.
+When you align NGINX logs with the OpenTelemetry data model and semantic conventions, they are transformed from isolated text or JSON strings into a useful signal for observability.

 yaml